mparram/rciots-device-controller/README.md

 # *"/k8s/40-rolebinding.yaml":*

 Grant permissions to the service account over the Custom Resources.
+Need to update ${NAMESPACE}

 # *"/k8s/50-edgetemplate.yaml":*

 Example template to run docker-compose and collect a dummy metric

+# *"/k8s/60-pipeline.yaml":*

+Tekton pipeline to build this repo in Opensource.
+Need to update ${NAMESPACE}

+# *"/k8s/70-deployment.yaml":*

+Deployment from pipeline image